 2. Add water as needed and make a soft dough that is spreadable.

 3. Make 5 equal sized balls.
 Place a ball of dough on the pan, grease your fingers or moisten them by dipping in a bowl of water.
 Spread the dough gently to a thin roti.
+You can also make them on a damp cloth or greased foil.

 4. Place it on the stove and cook covered until you see the color of the roti changes to a darker shade.